DBGate Sample 17 - Budget Request

 Expanded Rows and Fixed Row Order

-The s17.usp_request has the @rows parameter, and it returns the required number of rows.
-Take a look at the procedure source code.
+The s17.usp_request procedure has an @rows parameter that returns the required number of rows.
+Check out the procedure source code.

-The form uses the DoNotSort handler to prevent sorting rows.
+The form uses the DoNotSort handler to prevent row sorting.

-To keep the user's row order, the s17.usp_request_insert and s17.usp_request_update procedures uses the @row_index and @rownum parameters.
+To maintain the user's row order, the s17.usp_request_insert and s17.usp_request_update procedures utilize the @row_index and @rownum parameters.

-The @row_index parameter gets a value from the row_index column.
-It is a typical case.
+The @row_index parameter retrieves a value from the row_index column, which is standard practice.

-The @rownum parameter has a special meaning in DBGate.
-DBGate passes the actual row number in this case.
+The @rownum parameter has a specific meaning in DBGate, where it passes the actual row number.

-So, when a user deletes or inserts a row, DBGate saves changes for all rows below have new row indexes.
+When a user deletes or inserts a row, DBGate updates the row indexes for all rows below the modified row.

 Saving Changes

-As mentioned above, these procedures use the special @rownum parameter.
+As mentioned earlier, these procedures use the special @rownum parameter.

 Parameter and Cell Drop-down Values

-The sample loads values from tables configured in the xls.handlers table.
-See the ParameterValues and ValidationList handlers.
+This sample loads values from tables configured in the xls.handlers table.
+Refer to the ParameterValues and ValidationList handlers.

-Of course, developers can specify stored procedures or views instead.
+Developers can also specify stored procedures or views instead.

 Default Values